reshamas/reshamas.github.io/_posts/2018-05-08-ultimate-resource-guide-for-women-in-data-science.md

 - recruit women candidates for jobs

 ## Guidelines for Engagement
-Prior to joining any of the organizations or attending any events, it is imperative to become familiar with these two details:
+Prior to joining any of the organizations or attending any events, it is imperative to become familiar with these details:
 - **Mission:**  read the mission statement of the organization
 - **Code of Conduct (CoC):**  read the CoC of the organization
 - **Membership:**  some of the organizations are open to women and non-binary.
 Others are open to male allies.
 Read their mission statement before joining.